shuckster/iTunes-XML-parser-for-PHP/README.md

 A simple PHP class that will read an iTunes XML file and convert the info, tracks and playlists contained within into an array of objects.

-Tracks are matched to playlist-items automatically.
+Tracks can be matched to playlist-items by running the `#processPlaylists()` method after opening your XML file.

 Supports sorting fields by string, number, and date.